 At the crux of the questions about the house survey, you should ascertain with your surveyor whether or not the issues in the report require the attention of specialist contractors.
 What’s more, you will need to establish whether these works could add up to a costly bill for you if you proceed with the purchase.

 When a Chartered Surveyor conducts a house survey, they will be looking at a range of specific areas of the property in detail.
-These include:
+Some of the most common issues identified in home survey reports include:

 - Damp